OSOceanAcoustics/echoshader/gsoc_contributors_guide.md

 In the [Issues](https://github.com/OSOceanAcoustics/echoshader/issues) section of this repository, we list some visualization ideas from mentors.
 We encourage you as a GSoC participant to propose your own original ideas as new issues.

-Feel free to propose project ideas by [raising an issue](https://github.com/OSOceanAcoustics/echoshader/issues/new?assignees=&labels=gsoc+ideas+2022&template=gsoc-project-component-ideas.md&title=) in this repo.
+Feel free to propose project ideas by [raising an issue](https://github.com/OSOceanAcoustics/echoshader/issues/new?assignees=&labels=gsoc+ideas+2022&template=gsoc-ideas.md&title=) in this repo.

-After you [sign up as a GSoC participant](https://summerofcode.withgoogle.com/get-started/), feel free to to propose project ideas and ask questions by [raising an issue](https://github.com/OSOceanAcoustics/echoshader/issues/new/choose).
+Please [sign up as a GSoC participant](https://summerofcode.withgoogle.com/get-started/).
 Once the official application opens, please submit your proposals based on the [Echoshader GSoC Proposal](proposal-template.md) template.

 ### Questions?

-For project-related question, feel free to [raise an issue] (https://github.com/OSOceanAcoustics/echoshader/issues/new/choose).
+For project-related question, feel free to [raise an issue] ((https://github.com/OSOceanAcoustics/echoshader/issues/new?assignees=&labels=gsoc+questions+2022&template=gsoc-questions.md&title=)).

 Having more questions about being a GSoC mentor or participant?
 Check out the [GSoC mentor & participant guides](https://google.github.io/gsocguides/).